 Gandikota (Gandi + Kota) means the fort by the gorge in Telugu.
 The village is contained within the walls of the fort.
 Like most of the villages in India, Gandikota looked rustic and rural too.
 Houses are built with stones arranged one above the other in a primitive way.
 There are very few cemented houses.
-Some of the houses use the fort's walls or remainings as a support and is built around it which makes it look more like a makeshift arrangement.
+Some of the houses use the fort's walls or remainings as a support and are built around it, making it look more like a makeshift arrangement.

 History of Gandikota Fort

 Historical records of Gandikota are found in inscriptions all around the Kadapa district.
 It also mentions the travel diaries of French jeweller and traveller— Jean-Baptiste Tavernier— who visited Gandikota just a couple of days after Mir Jumla of Golconda won the fort.

 History says that Mir Jumla was fond of diamonds, and the two exchanged sacks of it.
 Jean's writings and some fort paintings by British officers available online give you a picture of the fort back in time.

 Raja Pemmasani Kumara Thimma Naidu was the first king of the Pemmasani family who took the reigns of power from the Mikkilineni dynasty, the original rulers of Gandikota village.
 The Pemmasani clan ruled Gandikota for nearly 282 years.

 Recently, Mr. Pemmasani Prabhakar Naidu, a descendant of the Gandikota rulers, presented a stone weighing 3 kg from the Gandikota fort to be used to construct the new capital city of Andhra Pradesh "Amaravati".

 This gesture was in tune with the Gandikota rulers' tradition of presenting 'Raja Silas' from the fort whenever a new city was constructed.